 Xcode includes everything you need to create an app.
 It not only organizes the files that go into creating an app, it provides editors for code and interface elements, allows you to build and run your app, and includes a powerful integrated debugger.

 Take a few moments to familiarize yourself with the Xcode workspace.
-You’ll use the controls identified in the window below throughout the rest of this tutorial.
+You’ll use the controls identified in the window below throughout this tutorial.
 Click different buttons to get a feel for how they work.
-If you want more information on part of the interface, read the help articles for it—you find them by Control-clicking an area of Xcode and choosing the article from the shortcut menu that appears.
+If you want more information on part of the interface, read the help articles for it—to find them, Control-click an area of Xcode and choose the article from the shortcut menu that appears.

 Run iOS Simulator

 Because you based your project on an Xcode template, the basic app environment is automatically set up for you.
-Even though you haven’t written any code, you can build and run the Empty Application template without any additional configuration.
+Even though you haven’t written any code, you can build and run the Single View Application template without any additional configuration.

-iOS Simulator can model a number of different types of hardware—iPad, iPhone with different screen sizes, and so on.
-As a result, you can simulate your app on every device you’re developing for.
-In this tutorial, use the iPhone Retina (4-inch) option.
+iOS Simulator can model a number of different types of hardware—iPad, iPhone with different screen sizes, and so on—so you can simulate your app on every device you’re developing for.
+In this tutorial, use the iPhone 6 option.

 To run your app in iOS Simulator

-Choose iPhone Retina (4-inch) from the Scheme pop-up menu in the Xcode toolbar.
+Make sure iPhone 6 is selected in the Scheme pop-up menu in the Xcode toolbar.